conjurdemos/conjur-admin-script/README.md

 👤7.
 Grant Read Permissions

- Assigns read permissions to a predefined user, policyReader, created at the root level.
-This action applies to all policies in the system, ensuring that policyReader has the necessary access for auditing or other operations.
+ Assigns read permissions to a host, which is created at the root level if it does not exist.
+If the host already exists, permissions are granted.
+This action applies to all objects in conjur, ensuring that it has the necessary access for auditing or other read-only operations.

 ## Contributing